docsdevbr/symfony-doc-pt-br/configuration.rst

         mapping:
             paths: ['%kernel.project_dir%/src/Entity']

-Splitting the configuration into lots of small files might appear intimidating for some Symfony newcomers.
+Splitting the configuration into lots of small files might seem intimidating to some Symfony newcomers.
 However, you'll get used to them quickly and you rarely need to change these files after package installation.